nebulastream/nebulastream/docs/design/20240710_dependency-management.md

 # Proposed Solution

-We want to shift all dependencies exclusively into vcpkg.
+We want to shift all dependencies exclusively into VCPKG.
 The `vcpkg-repository` can be maintained independently or via a submodule in the CMake build directory.
-A `vcpkg` directory in the root directory will list all dependencies in the `vcpkg.json` manifest and the currently used vcpkg `builtin-baseline`.
+A `vcpkg` directory in the root directory will list all dependencies in the `vcpkg.json` manifest and the currently used VCPKG `builtin-baseline`.

 ```
 nebulastream/